pigatron-industries/xen_quantizer/docs/user.md

 ## 3 & 4.
 Generative Decoder for Notes and Percussion

 A generative decoder for musical notes and percussion.
+This is the decoder part of a pretrained variational autoencoder, where the inputs map to a location in the latent space of the model.

-Decoder models are pretrained models stored on the SD card.
+Pretrained decoder models are stored on the SD card.
 Percussion models go in the **/models/perc** folder, and musical note models in the **/models/note** folder.

 ### Inputs: